gegelati/gegelati-tutorial/docs/_pages/strengthening_agents.md

 #### TODO #2:
 Next, we will modify the `reset(size_t seed, Learn::LearningMode mode, uint16_t iterationNumber, uint64_t generationNumber)` method of the `PendulumWrapper` class to randomly initialize the pendulum's angle and angular velocity at the beginning of each episode.

-When calling the `reset(...)` method of the environment, </span style="font-variant: small-caps;">Gegelati</span> notably provides a `seed` parameter that can be used to seed the environment random number generator, using the `Mutator::RNG::seed(size_t seed)` method.
+When calling the `reset(...)` method of the environment, <span style="font-variant: small-caps;">Gegelati</span> notably provides a `seed` parameter that can be used to seed the environment random number generator, using the `Mutator::RNG::setSeed(size_t seed)` method.
+The provided `seed` value is unique for each iteration and generation.
 Using this seeding mechanism ensures deterministic reproducibility of the random initialization across different runs.

 Once the RNG is seeded, we will use the `Mutator::RNG::getDouble(double min, double max)` method to generate random values within specified ranges.
 For example, we can set the angle to be randomly initialized between -π and π radians, and the angular velocity to be randomly initialized between -1.0 and 1.0 radians per second.